FransK/n64-fishing/README.md

 ### Running the game

-In order to run the game, you will need the [N64brew GameJam](https://github.com/n64brew/N64brew-GameJam2024) loader and the most recent [N64 fishing assets](https://github.com/FransK/n64-assets).
+In order to run the game, you will need the most recent [N64 fishing assets](https://github.com/FransK/n64-assets).

 ### Implemented Features